-Aikido is a relatively modern Japanese martial art which originates from an ancient Samurai form of unarmed combat.
-It neutralizes an opponent’s aggression through the harmony of movement and precise timing.
+Aikido is a modern Japanese martial art that teaches practitioners to neutralize aggression through harmony of movement and precise timing.
+It originates from an ancient Samurai form of unarmed combat.

-In aikido there are no competitions, no tournaments and no trophies.
+In Aikido there are no competitions, no tournaments and no trophies to win.
 On a physical level the focus is on self-protection rather than fighting.
-On a philosophical level the focus is on achieving victory over oneself rather than victory over the opponent.
+On a personal level the focus is on achieving victory over oneself rather than victory over the opponent.